The story behind Ashdown Forest Honey

 Our garden is much more than an apiary—it’s a thriving habitat designed with nature in mind.
 We’ve dedicated much of our land to supporting wildlife and sustainable living.
 Bees, butterflies, reptiles and birds find refuge among the wildflowers, orchard trees, and natural spaces.

-A Connection to the Forest
+A Connection To The Forest

 Living on Ashdown Forest has shaped how we care for our bees.
 The rich, diverse flora of the heathland, combined with our commitment to eco-friendly gardening, allows our bees to produce exceptional, raw honey that reflects the unique character of this ancient landscape.